rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 </div>

-<b>p.s. poem style is important for aesthetics.
-Somebody recently taught it to him.
+<b>p.s. poem style is important for aesthetics. <br>
+ Somebody recently taught it to him. <br>
  For now, they prefer to remain in the shadows.</b>